Northeast SARE: Farmer Grants

 - For farm start-up or expansion expenses like for the cost of buying land, tractors, livestock, machinery, or long-term improvements like barns, high tunnels, or greenhouses.

 - Farms where the primary mission is education or research are not eligible.

 - You need not be farming full time, but the grants are not intended for gardeners or hobby farmers.

 Find more grants like this

-Find more grants like the Northeast SARE: Farmer Grant Program by joining Instrumentl.
+Find more grants like the Northeast SARE: Farmer Grants by joining Instrumentl.